I-Sam-I/Connect_4/README.md

 - The max number of columns depends on the width of your screen.
 - The max number of pieces in a row to win cannot be greater than the number of rows or columns.

 Player 1 (red) plays first, followed by Player 2 (yellow).
-To drop a piece click on a column thats valid to play in.
-Once any player gets a 4 (or the value you selected) in a row, the game is over and that player wins.
+To drop a piece click on a column that is valid to play in.
+Once a player gets a 4 (or the value you selected) in a row, the game is over and that player wins.
 To play again, restart the process.

 #### Files and Folders
 - **versions/**